-Salary estimates: Glassdoor reports the average base pay for a pet detective is $53,894.
-Not bad for a job that requires no specialized college degree, though when just beginning, you may have high startup costs if launching your own business.
+Salary estimates: ZipRecruiter reports the average base pay for a pet detective is $51,592.
+Not bad for a job that requires no specialized college degree, though when just beginning, you may have high startup costs if you’re launching your own business.
 Keep in mind that if you’re on your own, part of the money will go to taxes, health insurance and, hopefully, savings and retirement funds.

 25. Wildlife Rehabilitator

 Rehabilitators work closely with veterinarians and wildlife biologists, but typically, they will learn the role on the job.
-While there is no school required, many may have a degree in biology or zoology.
+While there is no schooling required, many may have a degree in biology or zoology.

-Salary estimates: Glassdoor reports that the average base pay for a wildlife rehabilitator is $50,773.
+Salary estimates: ZipRecruiter reports that the average base pay for a wildlife rehabilitator is $44,251.